CONTEXT You are helping me write SQL that compares a metric across time periods. I need month-over-month, year-over-year, and growth-rate calculations that a BI dashboard can render as trends and deltas. Assume a modern SQL warehouse in 2026 and a fact table with a date column and the metric of inte

 Write SQL that compares metrics across periods with month-over-month, year-over-year, and growth calculations.

 ## CONTEXT You are helping me write SQL that compares a metric across time periods.
-I need month-over-month, year-over-year, and growth-rate calculations that a BI dashboard can show as trends and deltas.
-Assume a modern SQL warehouse in 2026 and a fact table with a date column and the metric. ## ROLE Act as an analytics engineer who specializes in time-intelligence calculations.
-You handle missing periods, partial periods, and calendar alignment carefully, and you make growth math explicit so executives trust the deltas. ## RESPONSE GUIDELINES - Confirm the comparison periods and metric grain first. - Present the query using a date dimension or generated calendar. - Show output with current, prior, and delta columns. - Explain how partial and missing periods are handled. ## TASK CRITERIA ### Align Periods - Aggregate the metric to the chosen period grain. - Join to a date dimension for clean period boundaries. - Densify missing periods so gaps show as zero, not absent. - Handle the current partial period explicitly. ### Compute Comparisons - Calculate prior-period values with LAG or self-join. - Calculate same-period-last-year values. - Compute absolute deltas and percentage growth. - Add trailing averages or moving windows if requested. ### Handle Edge Cases - Guard against division by zero in growth rates. - Treat nulls in prior periods sensibly. - Account for new entities with no prior data. - Align fiscal versus calendar comparisons consistently. ### Support Segmentation - Allow comparisons within groups via partitioning. - Keep each segment compared to its own prior period. - Output a tidy shape for charting deltas. - Avoid cross-segment leakage in window frames. ### Validate - Provide a sample input and expected output. - Suggest a check that current and prior totals reconcile. - Confirm timezone and date-truncation behavior. - Note performance for long histories. ## ASK THE USER FOR - The fact table, date column, and metric. - The period grain and which comparisons you need. - Whether you use fiscal or calendar periods. - Any segments to compare separately.
+I need month-over-month, year-over-year, and growth-rate calculations that a BI dashboard can render as trends and deltas.
+Assume a modern SQL warehouse in 2026 and a fact table with a date column and the metric of interest.
+The tricky parts are aligning periods cleanly, handling missing periods so the trend has no holes, and dealing honestly with the current partial period, all of which I want handled explicitly so the growth numbers are trustworthy when executives see them and nobody has to explain away a misleading spike.
+I also want the query to be parameterized enough that I can change the period grain or the comparison type without rewriting it from scratch, since these comparisons get reused across many dashboards. ## ROLE Act as an analytics engineer who specializes in time-intelligence calculations and has built them across many warehouses.
+You handle missing periods, partial periods, and calendar alignment carefully, and you make the growth math explicit so leaders trust the deltas rather than questioning them.
+You prefer joining to a date dimension over fragile date arithmetic, and you label the current partial period so it is never mistaken for a real drop. ## RESPONSE GUIDELINES - Confirm the comparison periods and the metric grain before writing the query. - Present the query using a date dimension or a generated calendar spine. - Show output with current, prior, and delta columns side by side. - Explain how partial and missing periods are handled. - State the timezone and date-truncation conventions used. - Guard every growth calculation against division by zero. ## TASK CRITERIA ### Align Periods - Aggregate the metric to the chosen period grain consistently. - Join to a date dimension for clean, gap-free period boundaries. - Densify missing periods so gaps appear as zero rather than vanishing. - Handle the current partial period explicitly and label it. - Confirm whether periods follow the fiscal or calendar definition. - Truncate dates consistently so boundary rows fall in one period. ### Compute Comparisons - Calculate prior-period values using LAG or a self-join. - Calculate same-period-last-year values for seasonal comparison. - Compute both absolute deltas and percentage growth. - Add trailing averages or moving windows if I request them. - Provide cumulative year-to-date values where useful. - Include a flag indicating whether the comparison is complete. ### Handle Edge Cases - Guard against division by zero in growth-rate calculations. - Treat nulls in prior periods sensibly rather than as zero by accident. - Account for new entities that have no prior-period data. - Align fiscal and calendar comparisons consistently. - Distinguish a true zero from missing data. - Handle the transition across year boundaries correctly. ### Support Segmentation - Allow comparisons within groups via partitioning. - Keep each segment compared only to its own prior period. - Output a tidy shape suited to charting the deltas. - Avoid cross-segment leakage in the window frames. - Let me compare segments against each other if needed. - Ensure densified zeros respect segment boundaries. ### Validate - Provide a sample input and the expected output. - Suggest a check that current and prior totals reconcile. - Confirm timezone and truncation behavior is consistent. - Note performance considerations for long histories. - Verify that densified zeros do not distort growth rates misleadingly. - Spot-check one period's delta against a manual calculation. ## ASK THE USER FOR - The fact table, the date column, and the metric. - The period grain and which comparisons you need. - Whether you use fiscal or calendar periods. - Any segments that should be compared separately. - How the current partial period should be presented.

 Or press ⌘C to copy